-From Year 1 onwards children follow the National Curriculum (2014), (although Y2 will still be following aspects of the old National Curriculum in the academic year 2014-2015.)
+From Year 1 onwards children follow the National Curriculum (2014).
 The curriculum consists of the core subjects of English, Mathematics and Science and the foundation subjects of Computing, History, Geography, Design Technology, Art, Music, Physical Education, PSHCE (Personal, Social, Health and Citizenship Education) and French at KS2.
 Religious Education is organised according to the Bedfordshire Agreed Syllabus.

 The work is planned to provide a broad and balanced curriculum which also fulfils the requirements of the National curriculum.
 A high priority is given to English and Maths.
 All subjects are taught as distinct areas of learning, with the key concepts, knowledge and skills of each particular subject area being developed through termly or half termly blocks of study.
 (Where appropriate, links are drawn between different subject areas.)

 As a Read Write Inc. school, children from YR onwards follow the carefully designed synthetic phonics programme it incorporates.
 Children learn the 44 common sounds in the English language and how to sound-blend words for reading (decoding) at the same time as developing writing skills and spelling (encoding).